 From 2014 onwards, oil production in Pakistan has been fluctuating between 85,000 to 98,000 barrels per day.
 Gas production in the last 5 years has also remained somewhat stagnant at about 4 bcf per day which translates to gas shortfall of about 2 – 3 bcf per day.
 This daily gas shortfall is likely to increase to the tune of 4 bcf in the coming years.
 Pakistan’s local gas reserves are on a downward trend, as a result, for economic growth to continue and accelerate, this needs to be replaced with imported natural gas/LNG.

 Substantial reliance on imported energy sources is a drain on precious forex resources.
 Pakistan’s total energy imports (Oil, LNG and Coal) amounted to nearly $16.0 billion in FY2018, accounting for more than 25% of the country’s total imports.
 Steps are needed to be taken to give impetus to Oil and Gas exploration in the country and to utilize the indigenous sources to its maximum potential.

 Natural gas is contributing nearly 45 percent of Pakistan’s primary energy supply mix.
 Therefore, the cost of not having enough gas in the recent past has been very dear for Pakistan and it has actually led to decrease in GDP growth rate.
 Import of LNG in the past few years has to some extent helped Pakistan in balancing the current demand and supply equation of natural gas but imported gas is relatively an expensive option.

 Key Sources of Uncertainty

-- Security situation in areas of operations (particularly in KPK and Balochistan)
+- Security situation in areas of Company operations particularly in KPK and Baluchistan

 - Natural disasters and extreme weather conditions